 Overtly oppressive, racist, sexist, homophobic and transphobic, antisemetic, and genocidal behaviors and attacks are being acted out more and more openly in society just as they were at the dawn of Hip Hop’s birth.
 Once again, the youth are facing down conditions their parents weren’t raised in and might not be around to survive through.
 This time it is the job of the adults to fully back the leadership and creative solutions of the youth.
 To get on board, not to dominate but to back and believe in this youth led movement.
 We Adult Supporters in YVA understand that this movement has the power to sweep the globe and change social and political perception for the better just like Hip Hop.
 Many of us were born right before, during, or after Hip Hop’s birth and have a deep relationship with the culture.
 No matter what walk of life we come from or where we’ve been set up within the system to oppress others or be the target of oppression, any stand we take against the climate crisis is a stand against all oppression, a stand for the survival of the entire human race.
 This time, all of our lives depend on us taking this stand.
 This is both terrifying and beautiful because it’s the first time in human history that our interconnectedness is so undeniable, that anything we do or don’t do clearly affects all of us.

-- Coco Peila, Adult Supporter & Director of Hip Hop and Climate Justice
+- Coco Peila, Founder & Former Director of Hip Hop and Climate Justice